wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 		-
 		- #### Test Doubles: Input
 			- There are three *ways* of providing **Test Inputs**:
-				- Dummy Objects are used when we fill a parameter in a function that could be null
+				- Dummy Objects are used when we fill a parameter in a function that cannot be null
 				- Test Stubs are the ones which provide those *dummy objects* input data
 				- Fake Objects are used when we build lightweight versions of *heavyweight* processes (like databases).
 -